Client Use Case

 In addition to being able to quickly identify and respond to developing incidents, the voice address system allowed operators to remotely challenge suspicious behavior before incidents could develop.

-“The WCCTV Surveillance Trailer were perfect for providing safety at our event.
+“The WCCTV Surveillance Trailer was perfect for providing safety at our event.
 We were quickly able to deploy cameras to remote locations without being constrained by power or communications.